paranoya/population-synthesis-toolkit/docs/source/user_guide.rst

     .. code-block:: python

-            # Precompute the photometry of each SSP
+            # Precompute the photometry of each SSP using a list of filters (see below).
             _ = ssp_model.compute_photometry(list_of_filters, z_obs=0.0)
             photometric_fluxes = cem_model.compute_photometry(ssp_model, t_obs=13.7 * u.Gyr)

+            # Convert to AB magnitudes
             ab_mag = -2.5 * np.log10(photometric_fluxes.to_value("3631 Jy"))

 For more details, refer to the API :ref:`models`.